nautechsystems/nautilus_trader/docs/integrations/bybit.md

 data feeds, and trade execution.
 The full Bybit integration consists of an assortment of components, which can be used together or separately depending on the user's needs.

-- `BybitHttpClient`: Low-level HTTP API connectivity
+- `BybitHttpClient`: Low-level HTTP API connectivity.
-- `BybitWebSocketClient`: Low-level WebSocket API connectivity
+- `BybitWebSocketClient`: Low-level WebSocket API connectivity.
-- `BybitInstrumentProvider`: Instrument parsing and loading functionality
+- `BybitInstrumentProvider`: Instrument parsing and loading functionality.
-- `BybitDataClient`: A market data feed manager
+- `BybitDataClient`: A market data feed manager.
-- `BybitExecutionClient`: An account management and trade execution gateway
+- `BybitExecutionClient`: An account management and trade execution gateway.
-- `BybitLiveDataClientFactory`: Factory for Bybit data clients (used by the trading node builder)
+- `BybitLiveDataClientFactory`: Factory for Bybit data clients (used by the trading node builder).
-- `BybitLiveExecClientFactory`: Factory for Bybit execution clients (used by the trading node builder)
+- `BybitLiveExecClientFactory`: Factory for Bybit execution clients (used by the trading node builder).

 :::note
 Most users will simply define a configuration for a live trading node (as below),